Integrate passkeys into your Flutter apps with our open-source passkeys package

 1.1.
 General passkeys flow

-Now, let’s come to passkeys.
+Now, lets come to passkeys.
 For a passkey authentication system, there is also a sign up and a login flow.
-Moreover, there is also a backend involved which is called “relying party server”.
+Moreover, there is also a backend involved which is called relying party server.
 During the sign up flow, the user creates a public / private key pair (by using e.g. Face ID or Touch ID).
 The public key is shared with the relying party server and is permanently stored there.
-The private key is kept securely on the user’s device.
+The private key is kept securely on the users device.

 1.2.
 Flutter passkeys package architecture

-• The authenticator: The authenticator provides OS functionalities that can create a passkey and sign passkey challenges by asking the user for his biometrics.
-It's written in OS-specific languages (e.g.Swift, Java).
+Next, well explain some key concepts of the Flutter passkeys package (non-exhaustive architecture).
+In a nutshell, the package supports by abstracting the OS-specific authenticator implementations.
+The authenticator provides OS functionalities that can create a passkey and sign passkey challenges by asking the user for their biometrics.
+It's written in OS-specific languages (e.g. Swift, Kotlin, JavaScript).

-Corbado Flutter Passkey Architecture
+Flutter Passkeys Package Architecture

 A more detailed view at the architecture: